 uriBaseId property

 If the value of its uri property (§3.3.2) is a relative reference, a fileLocation object SHOULD contain a property named uriBaseId whose value is a string which indirectly specifies the absolute URI with respect to which that relative reference is interpreted.
 If the uri property contains an absolute URI, the uriBaseId property SHALL be absent.

+The value of uriBaseId SHALL be interpreted in a case insensitive manner.
+If the platform on which the SARIF consumer executes offers a language-independent case insensitive string comparison facility (for example, locale.ROOT in Java or StringComparison.OrdinalIgnoreCase in .NET), the consumer SHOULD use that facility to compare uriBaseId values.
+Otherwise (that is, if no language-independent case insensitive string comparison is available, or if the SARIF consumer chooses not to use it), the SARIF consumer SHALL use English language casing conventions to perform the comparison.

 To avoid ambiguity in interpreting the property names (§3.11.15.2) in run.files (§3.11.15), the uriBaseId property SHALL NOT contain the character "#".